 9. Network analysis for steady-state and transient conduction and for radiative exchange.

-workbook allows the user to draw resistors (and capacitors) for representing a
+user to draw resistors (and capacitors) for representing a thermal system and

-The simple example illustrated here is steady-state conduction in a
+illustrated here is steady-state conduction in a Structural Insulated Panel

-A similar construction using cement rather than OSB for the outer layers
+construction using cement rather than OSB for the outer layers has been

 proposed for use in earthquake-prone countries such as

 Figure 1 Temperature Contours in a 2-D Fin

 This spreadsheet is set up to go with the HTTtwodss.exe module.
 It includes instructions and space in which to do a step-by-step tutorial, a two-dimension fin problem (complete with data from a corresponding DC electrical analog of the problem) and another 2-D problem for the student to set up.
 The two-d module can be used to create computational art as well:

 Click here to download workbook.